 The major in Religion is designed both to expose students to the methods and issues involved in the study of religion and to introduce students to the beliefs, practices, and values of specific religions.
 Each student can fashion his or her own sequence of study within a basic pattern.
-Students must take REL 101 (Introduction to Religion), two seminars from among courses numbered 200 and 301-309, and REL 401 (Issues in the Study of Religion), as well as five electives.
-Of the five electives, students should take at least one course each in a Western and non-Western tradition.
+Students must take REL 200 (What is Religion?), one 300–level seminar or tutorial, and REL 401 (Issues in the Study of Religion), as well as six electives.
 The course catalog offers further details on the major.

 Please contact us via email or at our mailing address: